shakacode/shakapacker/CONTRIBUTING.md

 - [Testing the generator](#testing-the-generator)

 ## Reporting Issues
-If you encounter any issues with the project, please first check the exisiting issues (including closed ones).
+If you encounter any issues with the project, please first check the existing issues (including closed ones).
 If the issues is not reported before, please opening an issue on our GitHub repository.
 Please provide a clear and detailed description of the issue, including steps to reproduce it.
 Creating a demo repository to demonstrate the issue would be ideal (and in some cases necessary).

 If looking to contribute to the project by fixing existing issues, we recommend looking at issues, particularly with the "[help wanted](https://github.com/shakacode/shakapacker/issues?q=is%3Aissue+label%3A%22help+wanted%22)" label.